sokecillo/puppet-docker-test/README.md

 # puppet-docker-test
 Docker Testing for puppet control repo

-Drop both sh and Dockerfile on your puppet-control-repo root folder.
+Drop all files on your puppet-control-repo root folder.

+You need to follow the hierarchy defined on hiera.yaml

 For running tests:
 ```